/rant on

 "Is the autoformer the voltage regulator/booster device?

-getting it?
+Why are you getting it?
 I know I have hit a few older parks with shakey power, is that why?

 They looked kinda pricey just for the voltage regilator.